Date filed

 Outcome

-On 10 January 2022, NCP Australia published its initial assessment determining the complaint merited further examination and stating the complaint should proceed to good offices.
+On 10 January 2022, the Australian NCP published its initial assessment determining the complaint merited further examination and stating the complaint should proceed to good offices.
 Given Glencore’s acquisition of BHP and Anglo American’s interest in the Cerrejón mine, the NCP proposed that good offices should concern the Guidelines’ compliance in Australia, Switzerland, or the UK by the three companies, including expectations for enterprises that are directly linked to impacts, and be facilitated by the Swiss NCP.

 More details